Peter King (American politician): Guns

 King is pro-gun control.
 He cites his support of gun control based on his experiences in New York, "Virtually every time there's a murder in New York, the gun tracked comes from another state," he states, expressing that without stricter gun control, people in New York will get killed.

 King authored legislation to close what is known as the "terror gap," which would ban individuals on the terrorist watch list from purchasing guns.
 He also supports the banning of bump stocks, in the wake of the 2017 Las Vegas shooting.
 He describes the banning of bump stocks as being "morally, legally, and common sense-wise the right thing to do."

 King supports expanding background checks for commercial gun sales (including at gun shows), and co-sponsored a bipartisan bill on this issue with Mike Thompson in 2013.

-The National Rifle Association gave King a lifetime rating of D.
+The NRA Political Victory Fund gave King a rating of D in 2014, falling to an "F" in 2016.